Omentectomy May Enhance Benefits of Roux-en-Y

 Display Headline

-The researchers and the editorial authors stated that they had no financial conflicts to disclose.
+The researchers reported having no financial conflicts to disclose.

 Author and Disclosure Information